emahuni/strapi-plugin-vitest/README.md

 #### Tests just quit with exist code 1

 - If tests quits with errors or not, first ensure all required plugin peer dependencies were installed before using this harness.
-You can quickly do so by running the added script `pnpm vitest:peers-devDeps`, you can remove this script once you are done with it.
+You can quickly do so by running the added script `pnpm vitest:peers-devDeps` and `pnpm vitest:peers-deps` (if available), you can remove the scripts once you are done with them.
 - Sometimes it may not be clear why the harness is failing to start.
 To see why startup is failing, if no real followable error is showing:
   - when strapi-plugin-vitest is used to test applications run `pnpm vitest:diag` which does `NODE_ENV=test pnpm strapi start`
   - when strapi-plugin-vitest is used to test plugins run `pnpm vitest:test-app:diag` which does `NODE_ENV=test pnpm vitest:test-app:start`